 A: More is at stake that one might think.
 The most pressing issues include:

-* Moral issues – Among the most prominent are abortion, gay rights and the definition of “family” and “marriage.”
+Moral issues – Among the most prominent are abortion, LGBT rights and the definition of “family” and “marriage.”

-* Religious freedom – Restrictions can affect freedom to worship, pray, and evangelize, and even the ability to run a business.
+Religious freedom – Restrictions can affect freedom to worship, pray, and evangelize, and even the ability to run a business.

-* Christian broadcasting – Under the Fairness Doctrine, controversial issues of community interest must be identified and all sides presented.
+Christian broadcasting – Under the Fairness Doctrine, controversial issues of community interest must be identified and all sides presented.
 When implemented, the regulation greatly hinders Christian broadcasting.
-The Doctrine was rescinded under Reagan, and Clinton tried to restore it.
+The Doctrine was rescinded under Reagan, but some want to have it restored.

 Q: Does it really matter if Christians vote?
 Does a single vote count?